darya-ver/ERSP201819/README.md

     a.
 Connecting through the browser on Lightsail menu.

     b.
-Connecting through SSH by downloading the default key.
+Connecting through SSH by downloading the default key file onto your machine.
 Use this command in the terminal:

               ssh ubuntu@[IP for AWS] -i [Default Key Filename]